 The animals thrived here at Jumbolair until 1989, when the couple divorced.
 At that point, the animals were donated to parks and zoos, where they could happily live out the remainder of their lives.
 Jumbolair itself was kept private until the late '90s, when plans were made to turn a portion of the property into an upscale residential aviation community.
 In 2001, Jumbolair Aviation Estates was founded.

-Yes, it's true...
-John Travolta actually purchased the first lot in Jumbolair Aviation Estates, on which he built his home, in 2002.
+The first lot in Jumbolair Estates was purchased in 2002.
 Over the next several years, lots were sold in Phase 1, and beautiful estate homes were built.
 During this time, the Vanderbilt Estate was primarily used as a venue for weddings and other events, including car shows and fly-ins.
 The mansion itself functioned as a bed and breakfast for some time.
 However, in 2013, due to economic reasons, the development and the Vanderbilt property were sold.
 The new owner built a stunning estate home in the community, but beyond that, further development was somewhat halted, and the remaining lots were taken off the market.
 In 2019, the property was listed for sale once again.

 The Jumbolair Aviation Estates development, along with the Vanderbilt Estate and additional surrounding property, was purchased in early 2021.
 The property was the perfect setting to combine aviation and equestrian lifestyles.
 The vision and the plan to build Jumbolair Aviation & Equestrian Estates into a premier aviation community were immediately put into motion.
 In just over a year’s time, the transformation that has taken place is truly remarkable, and we are just getting started!